24×7 Emergency Spill Response 1300 785 003

 Personal Protective Equipment (PPE)

 Even though we’re not focusing on health and safety regulations in this blog, it’s important to highlight that workers should be equipped with appropriate protective gear, such as gloves, goggles, and protective clothing, to prevent exposure to hazardous chemicals during the collection process.
-Direct contact and skin contact with dangerous goods and toxic substances should be handled swiftly.

 Collection area setup